How to Transcribe Educational Videos for Kids and Young Learners in 2026

 ESL/EFL Students and Families

-Vocabulary Building: Identify and look up unfamiliar words from transcripts.
+Vocabulary building: Spot and look up unfamiliar words from transcripts.

 Translation: Copy transcript sections into translation tools.

-Accent Support: Read text when accent comprehension is challenging.
+Accent support: Read text when accent comprehension is hard.

 Tips for Better Educational Video Transcription